A Guide to Moving with Children Who Have Autism

 It’s easier said than done, but relocating with a child with autism — and limiting stress while doing so — is entirely possible if you prepare and plan ahead.
 It’s important to maintain as much of your normal routine as possible and to consider additional ways to help kids with autism while you’re moving.
 Maintaining normalcy will help you and your children adjust quickly to your new home so you can settle in and feel comfortable.

 What is autism?

 According to the advocacy site Autism Speaks, Autism Spectrum Disorder (ASD) “refers to a broad range of conditions characterized by challenges with social skills, repetitive behaviors, speech, and nonverbal communication.”

-Autism is a spectrum disorder, meaning that there are many different subtypes.
-The way ASD manifests, and the subsequent challenges and strengths that come along with it, can vary depending on the person.
+Autism is a spectrum disorder, meaning that there are many different subtypes, according to the Centers for Disease Control and Prevention.
+The way ASD manifests, and the subsequent challenges and strengths that come along with it can vary depending on the person.

 So, the ways in which moving stress could impact your child may vary.
 This article outlines some best practices based on expert resources.
 But to truly prepare, you will need to consider your child’s triggers and previous experiences.
 We also recommend you discuss the impending move with medical professionals that you trust and who know your child.

 The importance of routine in the lives of children with Autism

 One of the effects of autism is difficulty processing sensory information, according to Autism Speaks, which ultimately affects behavior.
 Through changes in their environment, children with autism can easily experience sensory overload.
 Established routines are known to help prevent sensory overload by allowing children to expect predictable outcomes and relieve some of the chaos they might feel from too many changes, according to the Nebraska Autism Spectrum Disorders Network.